No.165 Policy on Club Activities at Inagi City Junior High Schools

 In our city, we will not choose the path of immediately abolishing school-based club activities and transitioning to community club activities.
 Instead, we will work to reduce the burden on teachers while strengthening external instructors and others, and basically maintain school-based club activities.
 Additionally, depending on the number of club members and the guidance system at each school, we will establish multiple patterns such as "independent club activities, joint club activities, hub school method club activities, and community club development," and aim to build a sustainable system.

-(1) Emphasizing the significance for students
+(1) Emphasis on the significance for students

-(2) Challenges of Regional Transition
+(2) Challenges of Transitioning to the Community

 Reducing the burden on teachers is an essential issue, but advisory duties also involve elements of student guidance originating from the school, so simply outsourcing everything externally poses problems.
 We believe that strengthening the technical guidance system while dividing and coordinating advisory duties with teachers is the most realistic approach and will produce results quickly.